Querz/mcaselector/README.md

 "Requirements":
 * Either:
-  * 64bit JRE 8+, you can get it from [HERE](https://www.java.com/en/download/windows-64bit.jsp)
+  * 64bit JRE 16+, with JavaFX either pre-packed or installed separately
   * A Minecraft Java Edition installation
 * A computer
   * At least 6 GB of RAM.
 If lower, more RAM has to manually be assigned to the JVM using the `-Xmx` argument.
     Assigning 4 GB is recommended.
 * A brain

-### What works on most systems
-Most likely, `.jar` files are associated with java on your computer, it should therefore launch by simply double clicking the file (or however your OS is configured to open files using your mouse or keyboard).
-If not, you can try `java -jar mcaselector-1.15.4.jar` from your console.
-If this doesn't work, you might want to look into how to modify the `PATH` variable on your system to tell your system that java is an executable program.

-### If you have Minecraft Java Edition installed
-Minecraft Java Edition comes with a JRE that you can use to start the MCA Selector, so there is no need to install another version of Java on your system.
+### Using a JRE or JDK with pre-packed JavaFX (the simple way)
+The following steps describe a way to run MCA Selector using a JRE or JDK with pre-packed JavaFX.

+With zulu JRE-FX:
 For Windows:

-* Hold `Shift` and Right-click on an empty space and select `Open PowerShell window here` (`Open Command window here` on Windows 8 and earlier).
-* Type `& "C:\Program Files (x86)\Minecraft\runtime\jre-x64\bin\java" -jar `, then drag and drop the `mcaselector-1.15.4.jar into the console` and press `Enter`.
-In the Command window (Windows 8 and earlier), the command starts with `"C:\Program Files (x86)\Minecraft\runtime\jre-x64\bin\java" -jar ` instead and the path to `mcaselector-1.15.4.jar` must be typed or copied and pasted into the console manually.
+* Download the JRE-FX-16 from [HERE](https://cdn.azul.com/zulu/bin/zulu16.30.15-ca-fx-jre16.0.1-win_x64.zip) into an
+  empty folder.
+* Move the previously downloaded `mcaselector-1.15.4.jar` into the same folder.
+Extract the content of the downloaded .zip file into this folder.
+* Hold `Shift` and `right-click` an empty spot in this folder, and choose `Open PowerShell window here`.
+Type `& ` (with a space at the end), go into the previously extracted folder and drag and drop the `bin\java.exe` file into the PowerShell window.
+Then complete the command by typing a space and ` -jar mcaselector-1.15.4.jar` and press `Enter`.

 For MacOS:

+* Download the JDK-FX-16 from [HERE](https://cdn.azul.com/zulu/bin/zulu16.30.15-ca-fx-jdk16.0.1-macosx_x64.zip) into
+  an empty folder.
+* Extract the content of the downloaded .zip file into this folder.
 * Press `Cmd+Space`, type `Terminal` and press `Enter`.
-* Type `~/Library/Application\ Support/minecraft/runtime/jre-x64/jre.bundle/Contents/Home/bin/java -jar ` (with a space at the end), then drag and drop the `mcaselector-1.15.4.jar` into the console and press `Enter`.
+Go into the previously extracted folder and darg and drop the `zulu-16.jdk/Contents/Home/bin/java` into the terminal.
+Continue to type `-jar ` (with a space at the end) and drag-and drop the `mcaselector-1.15.4.jar` into the terminal as well, the press `Enter`.

-**WARNING:** For MacOS 10.14+ (Mojave) It is NOT recommended to use the JRE provided by Minecraft (1.8.0_74), because it contains a severe bug that causes JavaFX applications to crash when they lose focus while a dialog window (such as the save-file-dialog) is open (see the bug report [here](https://bugs.openjdk.java.net/browse/JDK-8211304)).
-This bug has been fixed in Java 1.8.0_201 and above.
+For Linux:

+* Download the JDK-FX-16 from [HERE](https://cdn.azul.com/zulu/bin/zulu16.30.15-ca-fx-jdk16.0.1-linux_x64.tar.gz)
+  into an empty folder.
+* Extract the content of the downloaded .tar.gz file into this folder.
+* Open your terminal of choice and navigate in the extracted folder into `bin`, then run `./java -jar
+  <path-to-mcaselector-1.15.4.jar>`.

+To avoid having to go through this process every time to start MCA Selector, the resulting command can be copied into a `.bat`-file on Windows or `.sh`-file on MacOS and Linux and can then be executed by double-clicking the `.bat`-file on Windows or running `sh <file>.sh` in the terminal / console on MacOS or Linux where `<file>` must be replaced by the name of the `.sh`-file.

-### If you receive a JavaFX error
+### When you receive an error from a previously installed version of Java
 "When I run `mcaselector-1.15.4.jar`, an error dialog appears that looks like this:"

 <p align="center">